daattali/beautiful-jekyll/work.md

 meta-description: CV for Richard B. Decal
 ---

-I want to leverageg **artificial intelligence to make the world a better place**.
+I want to leverage **artificial intelligence to make the world a better place**.
 Broadly, I want to avert existential risks, empower people, and improve lives.
 In particular, on a large scale I'd like to:

 - Sequester atmospheric carbon and reduce pollution
 - Educate with pedagogical chatbots